al-jimenez/which/README.md

-# whereis()
+# which()
-whereis is a bash function that overloads whereis.
-It locates programs (using native 'whereis') or locates a file (i.e. script, etc).
-NOTE: uses 'find' which excludes ~\Library, searches current folder structure.
+A bash function that overloads which.
+It looks for aliases/functions then programs (using native 'which')

 # OS
 Used / created for macOS bash but can be modified for other OS.